Condor-Performance-Modeling/how-to/README.md

 This assumes you have built the pre-reqs, opensbi, linux kernel and linux file system.
 See instructions above.

 ## Copy collateral and boot linux
+Copy the images/etc from the BuildRoot step to the Dromajo run directory.

 ```
     cd $DROMAJO